Maternal Health Project

 A healthy start in the critical ‘first 1000 days’ - from conception to a child’s second birthday - is very important for a mother and her child, and has a lasting impact on the wellbeing of individuals, families, and entire communities.
 The communities and healthcare professionals of Yellowknife, Inuvik, and Fort Good Hope in the Northwest Territories have partnered with the Indigenous and Global Health Research Group at the University of Alberta to develop an evidence-based program to improve maternal and infant health.

-This project has been planned in partnership with communities and local governance organizations including the Inuvialuit Regional Corporation, Nihtat Gwich’in Council, Gwich’in Tribal Council, Northwest Territories Department of Health and Social Services, and the Hotıì ts'eeda Strategy for Patient-Oriented Research (SPOR) SUPPORT Unit.
-The study is funded by the Canadian Institutes of Health Research ($1.1 million, 2018-2023).
-Together, the project team plans to:
+This project was planned in partnership with communities and local governance organizations including the Inuvialuit Regional Corporation, Nihtat Gwich’in Council, Gwich’in Tribal Council, Northwest Territories Department of Health and Social Services, and the Hotıì ts'eeda Strategy for Patient-Oriented Research (SPOR) SUPPORT Unit.
+The study is funded by the Canadian Institutes of Health Research.
+Together, the project team is working to: